 In Harm’s Way- This is the last World War II film to be filmed in Black-and-White.
 It is director’s Otto Preminger’s retelling of the sneak attack on Pearl Harbor starring John Wayne, Kirk Douglas, and Patricia Neal.

-Where Eagles Dare- This films tell the story of a fictional espionage operations to capture a Nazi general from a secret Alpine fortress.
+Where Eagles Dare- This film tells the story of a fictional espionage operation to capture a Nazi general from a secret Alpine fortress.
 It stars veteran actors Clint Eastwood and Richard Burton and is directed by Brian G. Hutton.

 The Longest Day- This film featured an all-star cast.
-It showed the perspectives of the Nazis, the British, and the Americans as they invaded Normandy.
-It should the politics and the complexity of the plan to sneak at the epic beachfront and the battles that occurred afterward.
+It showed the perspectives of the Nazis, the British, and the Americans as they invaded Normandy along with the politics and the complexity of the plan to invade the beachfront and the immediate aftermath.

-Firefox- Clint Eastwood stars in this Cold War thriller about a pilot struggling with PTSD, but is sent on a mission to steal a Soviet stealth plane.
+Firefox- Clint Eastwood stars in this Cold War thriller about a pilot struggling with PTSD after the Vietnam War.
+He is sent on a mission to steal a Soviet stealth plane.
 While fictional, it showed the struggles of soldiers after the war.

 The Green Berets- It was heavily criticized when it came out, and to this day is still criticized, but it should our troops and the troops of the South Vietnamese as honorable men fighting a war against the tyrannical Viet Cong.
 It was a great tribute to our fighting men and women.

 Missing in Action 2: The Beginning- Chuck Norris stars as Braddock a US soldier captured during the Vietnam War.
-As he and his surviving men struggle to survive, they also try to keep the hope alive that they will be found.
+As he and his fellow captured soldiers struggle to survive, they also try to keep the hope alive that they will be found.

 We Were Soldiers– Mel Gibson and Sam Elliott lead a great cast about the early days of the Vietnam War and the Battle of Ia Drang Valley.
 As the soldiers fight a war overseas, their wives fight another war at home, holding onto hope.